On the Bott index of unitary matrices on a finite torus: Physical setting

 \section{Physical setting}

-The physical system under investigation is a set of free fermions, with in general N internal degrees of freedom, described by a short ranged, bounded and gapped Hamiltonian on a lattice on a torus.
-The system admits disorder compatibly with the periodic boundary conditions.
-The presence of disorder makes the concept of Brillouin zone ill defined, so I will never refer to that.
-There are no assumptions about extra symmetries of the Hamiltonian and the action of external fields is surely admitted.
-With these assumptions the theory is quite general and can be apply to a variety of models.
-The first physical application, provided in the ref. \cite{Loring_Hastings:2010}, has been on a disorder Bernevig-Hughes-Zhang model \cite{Bernevig_Hughes_Zhang:2006}.
+The physical system under investigation is an insulator comprised of free fermions on a lattice on a two-torus (that is a rectangular lattice with periodic boundary conditions) filling up the energy levels of a single particle Hamiltonian that is short-ranged, bounded and gapped.
+The system's fermions have in general $N$ internal degrees of freedom.
+The system admits weak disorder meaning that the Hamiltonian maintains a spectral gap, the disorder is also supposed to be compatible with the periodic boundary conditions.
+The presence of disorder makes the concept of Brillouin zone ill defined, therefore I do not refer to it.
+The Hamiltonian has no extra symmetries.
+The first application of the Bott index in condensed matter theory has been provided in \cite{Loring_Hastings:2010}.

-This section shows that from the properties of the Hamiltonian, short ranged, bounded and gapped, two important estimates follow from which the theory is build up.
-The Hamiltonian of the system is:
+This section shows that from the properties of the Hamiltonian, short-range, bounded and gapped, two important estimates on norms of commutators follow, that in turn allow the introduction of two suitable quasi-unitary and unitary matrices whose Bott index will be evaluated in section \ref{section_equivalence}.

-A particle at a given site $ i $ can hop at most within a distance equal to $ R $, this is the range of the Hamiltonian.
-This can alternatively be stated writing $ H=\sum_Z H_Z $ with $ H_Z $ supported on a region $ Z $ of linear size $ R $.
-The Hamiltonian is bounded, this means that $ \| H \| \le J $.

-The Bott index, as described in the following section \ref{section_Bott_index}, is an index of matrices.
-A couple of unitary, or quasiunitary, matrices is arbitrarily closed to a couple of commuting unitary (quasi unitary) matrices if and only if their Bott index is vanishing.
-The index is also well defined for Hermitian and other classes of matrices \cite{Loring:2013}, \cite{Loring:2014}, \cite{Loring:2015}.
-See in particular the latter reference for a discussion of all the symmetry classes.
-The definitions \ref{posproj} and \ref{Bott_index} make it clear that the Bott index could be non vanishing only when the dimension of $ P $ is bigger than one, but this is surely not a problem in a many body setting.
-It is important to note that the quantization of the index \ref{Bott_index} is exact so there is no obstacle to its application to a few body problem as well.